h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Covariance_Matrix_Contours_Example_8.md

 ### Emoji Correlation Patterns
 ![Emoji Covariance Example](../Images/Contour_Plots/ex8_emoji_covariance_example.png)
 *Visualization of correlation patterns using emoji-like faces.
-The left panel shows data arranged in a "smile" pattern, representing positive trends where variables move together.
-The right panel shows data arranged in a "frown" pattern, representing negative trends where variables move in opposite directions.*
+The left panel shows data arranged in a "smile" pattern with a calculated correlation of -0.15.
+The right panel shows data arranged in a "frown" pattern with a correlation of 0.007.
+Both demonstrate how linear correlation fails to capture these quadratic relationships.*

 ### Linear vs Non-Linear Correlation Comparison
 ![Linear vs Non-Linear Patterns](../Images/Contour_Plots/ex8_linear_vs_nonlinear_explanation.png)